 The atmosphere may be less suitable for young children - there are no special facilities for kids and small children are not welcome - and better for couples as close to the riverside bars and attendant crowds by night.
 The pool is more appropriate for a relaxing reading or sunbathing time in the afternoon where guests can meet and share their experiences.

 Children under 5 years old to share existing bedding.Children older than 5 require extra bed.

 Family friendly accommodation:

-The Deluxe Junior Suite and One-bedroom Suite are the best options as they are the most spacious.
+The One-Bedroom Suite and Baan Orapin Suite are are the best options as they are the most spacious.